petros-d/docs/cloud/concepts.md

 - Contains and runs Airflow code from Deployments that are hosted on the cluster.

 When you create a new Deployment, you must choose a cluster to run the Deployment on.

-### Astronomer Project

-An Astronomer project is a collection of files that are required to run Airflow both locally and on Astronomer Cloud.
-This set of files is generated when you run `astro dev init` via the AstroCloud CLI.

-### Locally Hosted Astronomer Project/ Environment

-When a document refers to a "locally hosted Astronomer project", it is referring to a version of an Astronomer project that is hosted somewhere other than a Deployment.
-This local project can be deployed to Astronomer Cloud, or it can be run in a local environment.

-A local Airflow environment is an instance of Airflow that runs outside of Astronomer Cloud.
-You can create a local environment by running `astro dev start` in the directory of a locally hosted Astronomer project.

-### Airflow UI

-The Airflow UI is the primary interface for managing a Deployment's DAG runs and task runs.
-Each Deployment has its own Airflow UI, which can be accessed via an **Open Airflow** button in the Astronomer UI.

-### Deploy Code

-Deploying code is the process of bundling a locally hosted Astronomer project into an image and pushing that image to a Deployment on Astronomer Cloud.